Yield: 1 butterfly pea flower bundt cake // Total Time: 2 hr. // Disclaimer: This post includes affiliate links. // Recipe updated 11/19/23.

 Vanilla: I use and love this vanilla extract.
 We will use some vanilla in the bundt, and some in the glaze.

-Butterfly pea powder: the star of the show and what gives the cake and the frosting it’s beautiful blue hue.
+Butterfly pea powder: the star of the show and what gives the cake it’s beautiful blue hue.
 This is the butterfly pea powder that I use.

 Milk: for thinning out the glaze and for dissolving the butterfly pea powder.
-Use your favorite milk here!
+You can use any milk here.

-How to store butterfly pea powder marbled bundt
+how to store this butterfly pea powder marbled bundt

 The cake can be stored in an airtight container at room temperature after being glazed.

 Yes of course!
-This batter makes enough to fit in a 12 cup capacity bundt.
+This batter makes enough to fit in a 12-cup capacity bundt.
 This means it can also fit dispersed between two 8″ round pans, or a 13 x 9″ pan.
 Just be sure to keep an eye on it as it bakes, because it may take more or less time depending on the thickness!
 If you want to make it in a smaller bundt pan, just be sure to only fill it up ~3/4 of the way and then you can use the rest of the batter to make cupcakes!

-If you made this butterfly pea powder marbled bundt I would love to see it and know your thoughts!
+If you made this pumpkin spice latte bundt cake I would love to see it and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!

 - 420 g all purpose flour (3 ½ c.)